hmeine/rustybuzz/README.md

 Unicode routines, custom containers and utilities (harfbuzz doesn't use C++ std) and glue for system/3rd party libraries.
 In the mean time, rustybuzz contains only shaping.
 All of the TrueType parsing was moved to the [ttf-parser](https://github.com/RazrFalcon/ttf-parser).
-Subsetting was removed.
+Subsetting (creating derived fonts with subsets of glyphs) was removed, which makes up more than a third of harfbuzz' codebase.
 Unicode code was mostly moved to external crates.
 We don't need custom containers because Rust's std is good enough.
 And we do not use any non Rust libraries, so no glue code either.